jnozzi/cocoadev.com/markdown/PrintingAView.md

 Turns out that the difference was that the method  that the print menu item was connectd to was "printDocument:" and not "print:".
 I admit that I'm not yet clear on the difference that makes, but it now behaves as I would expect.

 Suppose I want to draw a rectangle of a particular color and beneath it, some text.
-Can I do this in an General/NSTextView?
+Can I do this in an NSTextView?

 ----

-You could probably subclass General/NSTextView and use     - (void)drawViewBackgroundInRect:(General/NSRect)rect.
+You could probably subclass NSTextView and use     - (void)drawViewBackgroundInRect:(NSRect)rect.

 *Called when the text view intends to draw its background.
-Subclasses can override this method to perform additional drawing behind the text of an General/NSTextView.*
+Subclasses can override this method to perform additional drawing behind the text of an NSTextView.*

 ----